wp-plugins/ibeducator/readme.txt

 5. **Pages** - Assign the pages that will be used by the plugin.

 == Changelog ==

+= 1.3.0 =
+* Added the memberships feature.
+* Now, an admin can create membership levels.
+A membership level gives the students access to courses from the categories specified in this membership level.
+A membership level can be purchased once, daily, monthly or yearly.
+* Admin UI improvements: payments and entries list pages.
+* The PayPal txn_id (the merchant's original transaction identification number) is now saved to the "payments" table.
+Please find it on the payment's edit screen.
+* Improved security and data sanitation.
+* Removed some old code and deprecated functions (since beta version 0.9.1).
+* Added a number of shortcodes: [memberships_page], [user_membership_page], [user_payments_page].
+* New filters.
+* Now, lessons are searchable by default.

 = 1.2.0 =
 * Improved student's courses page (added payment instructions, payment number and entry id).